exactly-once/Home/content/docs/idempotency-is-not-enough.md

-TL;DR; Achieving idempotency with business logic code is non-trivial and fragile.
-And even if done correctly, is not enough to build roboust distributed systems.

 ## Introduction

-Idempotency can be a useful property when building distributed systems.
-It's easier said than done, however, to write idempotent code and keep it so under changing requirements.
-Finally, generic idempotency is not enough to deal with basic characteristics of communication in distributed systems.
+[Delivery guarantees](TODO: link-to-previous-post) of modern messaging infrastructures make it non-trivial to build roboust distributed systems.
+This post goes through problems that system builders have to tackle and see how idempotency can help.
+Not some generic idempotency though but quite a special flavour.

 ## Unboxing idempotency